yguo-wsu/Matrix-Neural-Networks/README.md

-# Matrix-Neural-Network
+# Matrix-Neural-Networks
-The Matlab source demo code for Matrix Neural Network
+The Matlab source demo code for Matrix Neural Networks

 The starting point is MatNet_demo.m.